This post may contain Affiliate Links

 4. Homemade DIY Bouquets

 The fourth of my DIY wedding projects was going to be homemade bouquets but I chickened out and let my florist do it instead!
-However, it is definitely something anyone can tackle at home – I just panicked a bit!
+However, it is definitely something anyone can tackle at home – I just panicked a bit about my lack of floristry skills!

 Making your own, particularly with artificial flowers could be the answer.
 While I did use a florist for my own wedding (she was a friend of a friend so I got a really good deal!)
 I still opted for artificial bouquets though for both myself and my four bridesmaids and I think there are lots of good reasons for doing so: